 Overview of our current emissions

 The above chart shows our 2017 carbon emissions on the left, and the target for our 2022 emissions on the right.
 Carbon emissions aren’t the only way that we look at our impacts, but they are very important and easier to measure and quantify than many other things.
-As you can see for our 2017, the biggest contributors were related to housing, our personal vehicle use, and food.
+As you can see for our 2017, the biggest contributors were related to housing, our personal vehicle use, food, and consumer goods.
 We are targeting each of these in turn as you will see in our action plan below.
-In 2017 we had emissions of 21 tons of CO2e for a family of four, and the plan for 2022 is to be down to 12 tons of CO2e for our slightly expanded family of five.
-This would bring us down from 5.4 tons to 2.4 tons per person, more than a 50% reduction.
+In 2017 we had emissions of 28 tons of CO2e for a family of four, and the plan for 2022 is to be down to 16 tons of CO2e for our slightly expanded family of five.
+This would bring us down from 6.9 tons to 3.2 tons per person, more than a 50% reduction.

 Finally there is the direct monetary cost.
 Very few people are going to freely choose a more sustainable pathway that is twice the cost of ‘business as usual’, but there are many ways to go green while also protecting the pocket book.
 Reducing consumption usually directly reduces costs.
 Some of the bigger steps may take more cash and planning up front, but they are followed by big savings in the costs of fuel, maintenance and replacement later on.
 So while we won’t go through all of the finances of our decisions directly in this article, the combination of all of the moves outlined below shouldn’t cost us any more than a business as usual scenario .